-Tan'thalon, western quarter-

 The world shrieked around them — a storm of knives in the air, endless, merciless.
 It had been going on for hours.
 The Diviner's barrier shuddered, streaks of lightning arcing across it from friction, but then… it steadied.
 The howling softened, just enough to make the soldiers believe they might survive it.
 Shapes of men clung to one another within the circle of sand, their faces streaked with grit, their bodies trembling.

-And there she was.
+And there she was, standing in the middle of it all.
 Kneeling.
 Pale.
 Her shoulders bowed under invisible weight.
 The Diviner breathed in ragged gasps, sweat and dust streaking her skin.
 Her blind eyes were open, unblinking, fixed on nothing and everything.

 Talia stood beside her, shield still raised, watching the tremor in the woman's hand as she clutched her staff.
 This was no invincible sorceress holding back the desert.
 This was someone breaking herself just to keep others safe.